SCCapstone/ErlangRouters/README.md

 #README: SCCapstone - ErlangRouters Project

-Lasted edited: 3/31/2015
 Team members: Graham Brooker, Paul Melton, Davis Alexander, George Akhvlediani, Joe McDowell

 ## What's in the Repo?

-If you are reading this, then you should have downloaded the ErlangRouters Repository.
-Within this repository you should see:
+Within the ErlangRouters repository, you should see:
 * docs       [directory]       - Files and resources that are not affiliated with the source code.
 * src        [directory]       - The actual Erlang code for the project.
 * .gitignore [text file]    - Sets git ignore properties